Adamk99k/How-well-do-you-know-crypto/README.md

 # TESTING BROWSERS.
 * To test if my site works on diffrent browsers i copy and pasted the live site link into.
 Google.Chrome/Firefox/Brave/WindowsExplorer and the site loaded without issue on all browsers.

+# CREDITS
+* Background image was take from <a href="https://wallpapercave.com/black-gradient-wallpaper">Here</a>
+* Thanks to the amazing slack comunity for helping me when i needed it.
+* Thanks to code institute for providing me the learning metiral.